 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader A.M in New Zealand:
+Today’s workflow comes from reader Gabriela in Austin, TX:

 How do you use AI?
 Tell us here.